Neave Brown: Work

 In the essay "The form of housing" which was published in Architectural Design vol. 37 no.9 in 1967, Brown gives an account on the driving principles behind the "[changing] attitudes" towards housing at the time, emancipating himself from the Modern Movement:

 Instead of understanding the past as a mere ground for the figure of prominent modern towers the texture of the old is accepted as the context in which new is built, "exist[ing] side by side".
-He praises the nine-teenth century streets as providing "immediacy of relationship between house and neighbourhood", and "the traditional quality of background stuff, anonymous, cellular, repetitive".
+He praises the nineteenth century streets as providing "immediacy of relationship between house and neighbourhood", and "the traditional quality of background stuff, anonymous, cellular, repetitive".
 Similarly the modern architect should provide concepts that "relate each house to its neighbour and to its open space, determine the desirable relationships between housing and the attendant functions" Furthermore, the modernist "isolation of the slab" has to be overcome again it is "the architect's job to structure the environment".
-Furthermore, Brown dismisses the idea of architecture as expenddability and claims: "What we do now with both new and old is here to stay".
+Furthermore, Brown dismisses the idea of architecture as expendability and claims: "What we do now with both new and old is here to stay".